dhellmann/pymotw-3/source/fractions/index.rst

 .. {{{end}}}

 Strings can also use the more usual decimal or floating point notation of series of digits separated by a period.
+Any string that can be parsed by :func:`float` and that does not represent not-a-number (``NaN``) or infinite value is supported.

 .. include:: fractions_create_strings_floats.py
     :literal: